 The Bank is characterised by a clear division of responsibility where each part of the business operations bears full responsibility for risk management.
 There is local risk control at each regional bank and within the various business areas, which check, for example, that risks are within the limits and are correctly valued.
-The local risk control carries out risk analyses and verifies that transactions are conducted in a manner that does not entail undesirable risks.
-The local risk control reports to the business operations' management and to the central risk control.
+Local Risk Control carries out risk analyses and verifies that transactions are conducted in a manner that does not entail undesirable risks.
+Local Risk Control reports to the Central Risk Control and to the business operations' management.

-The central risk control identifies, measures, analyses and reports all the Group's material risks.
-It also monitors that the risks and risk management comply with the Bank's risk strategy and risk tolerance.
-The independent risk control is also responsible for correct valuation of financial instruments.
+Central Risk Control identifies, measures, analyses and reports all the Group's material risks.
+This includes monitoring and checking the Group's risk management and assessing that Handelsbanken's risk management framework is fit-for-purpose and efficient.
+Central Risk Control also monitors that the risks and risk management comply with the Bank's risk strategy and risk tolerance.
+Central Risk Control is also generally responsible for correct valuation of financial instruments.
 This responsibility includes ensuring that senior management has reliable information regarding risks to use in critical situations.
-The central risk control also has functional responsibility for local risk control.
+Central Risk Control also has functional responsibility for local risk control.

-The head of the central risk control reports directly to the CEO.
+The Head of Central Risk Control reports directly to the CEO.
 Information is also provided to the CFO on a regular basis.
-The head of the central risk control reports regularly to the Board's risk committee and remuneration committee.
-The Board is kept continuously informed
+The Head of Central Risk Control reports regularly to the Board's risk committee and remuneration committee, and once a year to the Board as a whole.
+The Board is kept continuously informed of material risks at the Bank.
+Central Risk Control is also in charge of the Bank's extensive risk reporting to the supervisory authorities.